What is squatting?

 What are squatters Rights UK?

-Squatters rights Scotland are not the same as in England & Wales.
-Squatters Rights in England & Wales differ from residential & commercial property.
+Squatters’ rights in Scotland are not the same as those in England and Wales.
+In England and Wales, squatters’ rights differ from those for residential and commercial property.

 Squatters rights UK for commercial owners means they must obtain a possession order through the county court before the squatter can be evicted.